-The most appropriate solution will depend on the specific circumstances and the nature of the underutilized assets.
-A thorough analysis of their current use and potential alternative uses is needed in order to make an informed decision.
-In order to optimize state assets, a comprehensive analysis is required that benefits the state not only economically but also socially due to the function of state assets as a public good.
+The most appropriate solution will depend on the specific cir-The following steps can be used to conduct a HABU analysis for cumstances and the nature of the underutilized assets.
+A an underutilized asset: thorough analysis of their current use and potential alternative 1.
+Identify the asset, including its physical characteristics, uses is needed in order to make an informed decision.
+In order to location, and any relevant zoning or land use regulations. optimize state assets, a comprehensive analysis is required that benefits the state not only economically but also socially due to 2.
+Assess its current use and financial performance, the function of state assets as a public good.